bmc/scalasti/index.md

 directory):

     val clapperOrgRepo = "clapper.org Maven Repository" at "http://maven.clapper.org"
-    val scalasti = "org.clapper" %% "scalasti" % "0.4"
+    val scalasti = "org.clapper" %% "scalasti" % "0.4.1"

 **NOTE:** The first doubled percent is *not* a typo.
-It tells SBT to treat *Scalasti* as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.RC5 or Scala 2.8.0.RC3.
-See the [SBT cross-building][] page for details.
+It tells SBT to treat *Scalasti* as a cross-built library and automatically inserts the Scala *version you're using into the artifact ID.
+It will *only* work if you are *building with Scala 2.8.0.
+See the [SBT cross-building][] page for *details.

 # Building from Source